felilos/Bird-Detector/README.md

 Outcome:
 - Approx. 4 second processing time from command to bird detection probablity outcome
-- 97% accuracy for images in city and nature enviorments (as per training set); shortfalls on non-nature objects; such as: planes, indoor images
+- 97% accuracy for images in city and nature enviorments (as per training set); shortfalls on non-nature objects, i.e.: planes, indoor images
 - Proficicency in debugging for building software and debugging scripts
 - Proficency in use of TensorFlow and OpenCV
 - Proficency in navigating Linux